 The lazy, hazy days of summer are still going strong, but if you have school-age kids, you know that August is when back-to-school sales really heat up.

 A National Retail Federation survey says sales for back-to-school items are expected to hit a record-setting $37.1 billion this year — up from $33.9 billion in 2020.
 “I think people want to treat their kids and everyone is excited about going back to school,” says smart shopping expert Trae Bodge of TrueTrae.com.
 “The other factor coming into play could be the child tax credits, which feels like free money because it’s coming every month now.”

 You should still expect other types of deals, too.
 “People who don’t have kids should take note as well,” Bodge says.
 “Everyone needs apparel, footwear and office supplies.”

-Here are some of the best things to buy in August — and a couple you should skip for now.
+So if you have items on your shopping list, here are some of the best things to buy in August and a few should you wait on.